 Moldings can be added in floor plan or any camera view.
-So that you can see the results more quickly, begin by creating a camera view of the master bedroom.
-See "To create a camera view" on page 31 for information about using the Full Camera 🔟 tool.
+So that you can see the results more quickly, begin by creating a camera view of the primary bedroom.

-- 1. Click the Select Objects button or press the Spacebar, then click in a blank space on the floor of the room to select it. - 2.
-Click the Open Object 🕕 edit button to open the Room Specification dialog for the master bedroom. - 3.
+Click the Select Objects 🗟 button or press the Spacebar, then click in a blank space on the floor of the room to select it.

+Click the Open Object l edit button to open the Room Specification dialog for the primary bedroom.

 On the MOLDINGS panel:

-eral cture Use Floor Defaults Molding Profiles
+Room Specifica General Structure ation Use Floor Defaults Molding Profiles

-Deck Deck Support Moldings Wall Covering Fill Style Materials Name Default Base Molding CA-25 3 1/2" Vertical Offset 0" 32" Ad Ma Re
+Deck Deck Support Moldings Wall Covering Fill Style Name Default Base Molding CA-25 3 1/2" Vertical Offset 0" 32" Add New Make Cop Replace.

-erials nponents Mo
+laterials omponents Delete Move Uj Move Dov

-Retain Aspect Ratio Selected Profile Options
+Retain Aspect Ratio

-Type: Chair Rail Rotate Profile )
+Type: Chair Rail

 - Uncheck Use Floor Default, and then click the Add New button. - In the Select Library Object dialog, either search or browse to find a chair rail profile that you like.
-When you find one, select it and click OK.
-For more information, see "Select Library Object Dialog" on page 522 of the Reference Manual. - If you wish, you can specify the Height and Width of the selected molding. - Select "Chair Rail" from the Type drop-down list. - Notice that the From Floor value equals the room's Finished Ceiling Height on the STRUCTURE panel.
+When you find one, select it and click OK. - If you wish, you can specify the Height and Width of the selected molding. - Select "Chair Rail" from the Type drop-down list. - Notice that the From Floor value equals the room's Finished Ceiling Height on the STRUCTURE panel.
 Set this value to 32" inches. - Click OK to close the Room Specification dialog.